-Tired of renting or sponging off Mum and Dad’s hospitality?
-If so you’re probably considering getting your own place, but how do you know what mortgage to go for?
+Tired of renting or sponging off Mum and Dad's hospitality?
+If so you're probably considering getting your own place, but how do you find low deposit mortgages for first time buyers?

-That question becomes even more important if you don’t have lots of savings to put down as a deposit.
+That question becomes even more important if you don't have lots of savings to put down as a deposit, like if you've saved a 5% deposit.

 Here's how you can compare 95% mortgages for first time buyers to land your first home without too much hassle - and without paying over the odds.